JFK GeoTrail – A Day in Dallas

 This is the second cache dedicated to Dallas Police Officer JD Tippit.
 Officer Tippit was born in Texas and lived his whole life there, except for his military service with the United States Army during World War II.
 Tippit, a true military hero, was awarded the Bronze Star in March 1945, when his Parachute Infantry Regiment flew across the Rhine River.
 After his service in the Army, he worked at several different jobs, until he became a police officer with the Dallas Police Department in 1952.
 He served a distinguished career for more than a decade in the Dallas Police Department up to the time he was shot and killed by Lee Harvey Oswald in the line of duty.

 A marker was finally placed for Officer Tippit in 2012 at the site of his encounter with Lee Harvey Oswald.
 The marker was placed during a ceremony that his wife attended.
 A year after the marker was placed, as part of the 50th memorial activities for President Kennedy, Officer Tippit’s wife was finally presented with a folded U.S. flag as is customary for officers that are killed in the line of duty.
 She had never received a flag, which was a wrong that took half a century to correct.

 At the time of his death, Officer Tippit was married and had 3 young children.
 Within 2 months of his death, the American Police Hall of Fame posthumously awarded him the Medal of Valor.
-Posthumously, he was later given several more awards for his public service.
+He later received several more awards for his public service.